bobbyray13/Cardball/README.md

 - `screens/`: Directory for screen components.
   - `HomeScreen.tsx`: Home screen with game initialization options.
   - `GameScreen.tsx`: Screen for displaying the game.
-  - `Draft.tsx`: Screen for handling the draft.
+  - `DraftScreen.tsx`: Screen for handling the draft.
 - `api/`: Directory for functions to make API calls to the backend.
   - `playerApi.ts`: Functions for player-related API calls.
   - `teamApi.ts`: Functions for team-related API calls.